A Hub of Generosity

 CHILDHOOD LITERACY: In the summer and fall of 2013, we raised over $2,500 for Project Transformation, a local organization that takes college students and empowers them to lead childhood literacy programs in low-income Dallas neighborhoods.
 We also collected children’s books and hosted several events for Project Transformation as they developed their team of all-star college interns.

-In the summer of 2017, we raised over $4,000 for Readers 2 Leaders (link that to their website), a childhood literacy program in West Dallas.
+In the summer of 2017, we raised over $4,000 for Readers 2 Leaders, a childhood literacy program in West Dallas.
 In addition to fundraising, we hosted the first ever Dallas Children’s Book reading contest and recruited volunteers to support their efforts.

 PARTNER VIOLENCE: In 2014, we raised funds, awareness and engagement around Domestic Violence through a partnership with The Family Place.
 In addition to raising over $8,000 for domestic violence preventation & response, Union partnered with the agency to launch Safe on Sunday, a campaign that trained over 100 area church leaders in how to raise awareness of Domestic Violence in their congregations and respond to it in helpful ways when community members are victims, survivors or abusers.
 Union also partnered with Glazed Donut Works to bring donuts and coffee to all of the employees at The Family Place’s shelter, school and counseling center.
 Over the course of the year we mobilized over 200 volunteer hours to benefit their work.